 - on the front (cut)

-- between the front and the top and often then the bag opens from side to side
+- between the front and the top, and often then the bag opens all the way

 - on the back (cut)

-Depending on the models, you can have more pieces:
+Depending on the models, you may have more pieces:

-- for the sides often in the context of models with a zipper on the front
+- for the sides, often in models with a zipper on the front

 - a front in several parts to create color plays, or to be able to insert piping...